stefan-niemeyer/githooks/README.md

 The file `.gitconfig` will contain the configuration settings depending on the location of the repositories.
-In the example below, the configuration file `.gitconfig-alpha` is read for all Git repositories that have `~/work/project-alpha` as parent folder.
+In the example below, the configuration file `.gitconfig-alpha` is read for all Git repositories that have `~/work/project-alpha` as a parent folder.
-The setting for the project **Beta** are analog.
+The settings for the project **Beta** are analog.

 ```
 # settings in .gitconfig